Studio3/RokuDataDog/README.md

 <script type="text/brightscript" uri="pkg:/components/dataDogTracker/dataDogTracker.brs" />
 ```
 - Inside the `CATCH`:
- - Set the dataDog configuration
+ - Set the DataDog configuration
- - Send the error to dataDog
+ - Send the error to DataDog
  - In the following example you can observe how to set up what was explained above:
 ```
 dataDogTrackerConfiguration = DataDogConfiguration("[application_id]", "[application_token]")